Mithgol/node-fidonet-jam/README.md

 Before `messageText` is given to the callback, all occurences of the Fidonet line ending (`CR`, `'\r'`) are replaced by the Unix line ending (`LF`, `'\n'`).

+### numbersForMSGID(MSGID, callback)

+Using the given `MSGID` string, generates an array containing numbers of messages identified by that MSGID.
+Then `callback(error, numbers)` is called.

+Possible number values start from (and including) `1` and go to (and including) `.size()` without gaps, ignoring the internal `MessageNumber` values in the headers.

+The array of numbers may be empty if the message base does not contain a message that corresponds to the given MSGID.
+The array may contain one number if such message is found.
+However, it may contain **several** numbers (corresponding to several messages): though FTS-0009 states that two messages from a given system may not have the same serial number within a three years period, the message base itself may easily span more than three years.

 ## Locking files

 The module **does not** lock any files and **does not** create any “lock files” (flag files, semaphore files).
 The module's caller should control the access to the message base.